You've heard it before:

 Ultimately, the study found that the effectiveness of awareness efforts varied considerably for different groups, and the university used this information to send targeted creative messaging that spoke to the interests of each group.
 In this instance, testing the effectiveness of different messaging channels was crucial to the success of the effort.
 While Maclean’s university rankings are important, for example, they tend to reach students primarily through their parents.
 Promotional materials sent to high schools, on the other hand, often filter through counsellors and teachers before reaching students, and Facebook advertisements are more likely to reach students directly.

 What Academica has learned over its long engagement in Canadian PSE is that you should never underestimate the value of testing and understanding the effectiveness of different messaging channels and the stakeholders who most commonly use them.
 It is both possible and desirable for many different groups to support your institution for reasons that are near and dear to each of them.
-In the end, the University of Y received information and analysis on its public image that allowed it to attract more students, improve its reputation among the general public, and solicit increasing support from alumni and donors all in one concerted effort.
+In the end, the University of Y received information and analysis on its public image that allowed it to attract better students, improve its reputation among the general public, and solicit increasing support from alumni and donors all in one concerted effort.

 Professionals involved in marketing and communications and/or senior academic and administrative portfolios will almost certainly have come up against the “We’re not the McUniversity” argument, which implies that a PSE institution should not shift its mission in response to the changing needs and perceptions of incoming students.
 Indeed, the question of how much an institution should respond to student demand and how much it should work to guide that demand is an important PSE discussion point.
 We asked Rod Skinkle to comment on this, as he has likely been surveying applicants to PSE longer than any other individual in Canada.
 When asked about the philosophical disagreement that might arise around branding in higher ed, he had the following to say:

 LESSON LEARNED: Your institution’s reputation does not begin and end with any one group of stakeholders.
-It’s something being endlessly created and recreated through the interactions that these people have with your creative messaging and with each other.
+It’s something being endlessly created and recreated through the interactions that these people have with your multi-channelled creative messaging and with each other.
 Fostering a positive conversation among these groups means using the right channels in the right way to build the overall conversation that will bring your institution the most success.

 Benchmark, Benchmark, Benchmark

 Following a rigorous RFP process, the college selected Academica to consult on its new initiative.
-It was clear from the outset that the institution’s efforts would not have maximum impact unless they were undertaken with a clear understanding of how the school’s brand positioning played out in an environment filled with competitors who targeted many of the same students.
-Our strategic branding survey was able to identify the strengths and weaknesses of the college’s current positioning in this environment.
+It was clear from the outset that the institution’s efforts would not have maximum impact unless they were undertaken with a clear understanding of how the school’s brand positioning played out in an environment with competitors who targeted many of the same students.
+Our strategic branding study was able to identify the strengths and weaknesses of the college’s current positioning in this environment.
 12 months later, Academica returned to perform an ad recall study to help determine the exact impact that the college’s branding effort still had 12 months after its initial launch.
 In the end, the college used this information not only to create new creative messaging, but also to alter the strategy of messaging it already had in place.

 LESSON LEARNED: Actionable knowledge about one’s institution does not arise in a vacuum.
 It requires benchmarking across both space and time, meaning that the institution must be able to measure its success against competing institutions and track its progress from year to year.

-Academica Group combines world-class market research with deep industry experience to provide strategic recruitment, reputation, and retention consulting for higher education.We've been studying what makes higher education tick for 25 years, and during that time we've stayed ahead of the curve.
+Academica Group combines world-class market research with deep industry experience to provide strategic recruitment, reputation, and retention consulting for higher education.We've been studying what makes higher education tick for over 20 years, and during that time we've stayed ahead of the curve.
 We convert data into intelligence, and information into insight.